shidel/FDI/README.md

     disk and have priority over packages that will be on the install media.

-    BINARIES\ - If present, mkFDI will copy any files to the install disks copy of FreeDOS binaries and will overwrite any conflicting files.
+    BINARIES\ - If present, mkFDI will copy any files to the install disks copy of the FreeDOS binaries and will overwrite any conflicting files.
+    These files will not automatically be copied to the installation system.

 ### Creating the install media